PenelopeKing/PenelopeKing.github.io/README.md

 <style> .table-wrapper { overflow-x: scroll; } </style>
 # Penelope King

-## About Me
-Hello!
-I'm Penelope King, an aspiring data scientist with a background in machine learning, programming, and collaborative teamwork.
-I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in March 2025.
 <div align="center">
-  Important Links:
+  <header>Penelope King</header>
   <br>
   <a href="https://www.linkedin.com/in/penelopeking">Linkedin</a>
   •
   <a href="https://github.com/PenelopeKing">GitHub</a>
   <br>
   </div>
+## About Me
+Hello!
+I'm Penelope King, an aspiring data scientist with a background in machine learning, programming, and collaborative teamwork.
+I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in March 2025.

 ## Projects:
 **Restaurant Rating Prediction / Recommender System**